olcf/olcf-user-docs/data/project_centric.rst

 As with the three project work areas, the difference between these three areas lies in the accessibility of data to project members and to researchers outside of the project.
-Member Archive ories are accessible only by an individual project member by default, Project Archive directories are accessible by all project members, and World Archive directories are readable by any user on the system.
+Member Archive directories are accessible only by an individual project member by default, Project Archive directories are accessible by all project members, and World Archive directories are readable by any user on the system.

 Permissions
 ^^^^^^^^^^^